frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-understanding.md

 "We start," he continues, "with vocal prayers which many of us have been saying since we were children. ...
 First one brief aspiration, then another, and another...till our fervor seems insufficient, because words are too poor...then this gives way to intimacy with God, looking at God without needing rest or feeling tired.
 We begin to live as captives, as prisoners.

 "And while we carry out as perfectly as we can (with all our mistakes and limitations) the tasks allotted to us by our situation and duties, our soul longs to escape.
 It is drawn towards God like iron drawn by a magnet.
-One begins to love Jesus, in a more effective way, with the sweet and gentle surprise of the encounter" (*Ibid*., Point 296).
+One begins to love Jesus, in a more effective way, with the sweet and gentle surprise of the encounter" (*ibid*., Point 296).

 Notice how St. Josemaría talks about "one brief aspiration, then another, and another."
 It can be an easy way to teach little children how to pray.